Alain Traoré: International career

 Traoré represented Burkina Faso at under-17 level, where they qualified for the 2005 African U-17 Championship.
 He scored one goal in the 3–1 defeat to Mali.
 He also scored one goal in the 2012 African Cup of Nations, versus Angola.
 He scored the goal (in the sixth minute of injury time), which took Burkina Faso through to the 2013 African Cup of Nations at the expense of the Central African Republic, and then scored three goals in the 2013 final tournament itself.

 On 4 February 2017, Traoré scored a wonderful free kick against Ghana in the third-place playoff in the 2017 Africa Cup of Nations in Gabon.
 The goal was scored in the 89th minute and went on to win the bronze medal for Burkina Faso.

 Personal life

-Traoré's younger brother, Bertrand, plays for English club Aston Villa.
+Traoré's younger brother, Bertrand, is a professional footballer.
 The two were part of the Burkina Faso squad for the 2012 Africa Cup of Nations in Gabon and Equatorial Guinea.